costa-group/circom_civer/README.md

 CIVER lists all the components that has not been able to verify.

 ## Tag Verification
-As explained in [Tag Section](), the circom compiler does not check whether the semantics associated to the tag is satisfied by the tagged signals, since it only makes syntactic checks.
+As explained in the [Tags section](https://docs.circom.io/circom-language/tags/) of the official documentation, the circom compiler does not check whether the semantics associated to the tag is satisfied by the tagged signals, since it only makes syntactic checks.
 In order to formally verify that the signals meet such semantics, the programmer should provide a formal definition of the tag semantics.
 In the CIVER extension of circom, the semantics of a tag is defined as follows:

 ```text
 spec_tags {tag_name} signal_name{